up42/docs/source/going-further/filters.rst

 ``max_cloud_cover``
 ~~~~~~~~~~~~~~~~~~~
   Integer that defines the maximum :term:`cloud cover` percentage (0 to 100) that the returned
   optical imagery should have.
-Only applicable to optical imagery (e.g. Pleiades or SPOT imagery).
+Only applicable to optical imagery (e.g. Pléiades, SPOT, Sentinel 2).

 Implemented filters